-The UK has a long, storied tradition in excellent higher education.
-Since around a quarter of UK universities are among the most reputed and highest ranking in the world, the United Kingdom manages to attract nearly half a million of international students each year.
+The UK has a long-storied tradition in excellent higher education.
+Since around a quarter of UK universities are among the most reputed and highest ranking in the world, the United Kingdom manages to attract nearly half a million international students each year.

 By coming to the UK, you’ll not only achieve world-class education, you’ll also get to know more about the unique British culture and perfect your English language and skills.
 One of the most cosmopolitan places on earth, you’ll meet all kinds of people and have an enriching study experience!

 The moment you will step into a UK university campus, you will feel you have entered a fairy tale.
 The UK campuses are mesmerizing and the student facilities are outstanding.
 All the modern and unique features of British universities enable you to engage in ground-breaking research and experience top quality teaching and learning.
 And these are only some of the reasons why you should study in the UK.